javierriveracastro/betteroll-swade/docs/global_actions.md

 * item_description_includes: This action will be shown if the item description includes the value.
 * actor_additional_stat_xxx: This action will be present if an actor has an additional stat named xxx and its value is equal to what is in selector_value.
 You need to substitute xxx with the additional stat name.
 * item_additional_stat_xxx: This works like actor_additional_stat_xxx but applies to items.
+* faction: If `selector_value` is 'same' this will make the action appear when token from the same disposition is targeted.
+When the value is another it will make the action appear when the targeted token disposition is different from acting.

 **complex_selectors:**
 * and_selector: Takes a list of the above selectors and executes the action if all are true i.e: 'and_selector'.
 As an example the following json will select and item that uses fighting skill and is owned by an actor whose name includes Jhon.